calin-buzetelu/Fortune-Service/README.md

 # Fortune-Service

-A Spring MVC web application providing you with your daily dose of random fortunes.
+A Spring MVC web application providing you with your daily dose of random sport fortunes.

 The idea was inspired from the Udemy course Spring & Hibernate for Beginners (includes Spring Boot) by Chad Darby.